cockroachdb/docs/src/current/v23.1/debezium.md

     }
     ~~~

-1. Create the JSON configuration file that you will use to create the sink:
+1. Create the JSON configuration file that you will use to create the sink.
+For example:

     {% include_cached copy-clipboard.html %}
     ~~~ shell